hummingbird-project/swift-jobs-redis/README.md

 </a>
 </p>

-# Jobs Redis Interface
+# Redis driver for Jobs

 Redis is an open source, in-memory data structure store, used as a database, cache, and message broker.

 ## Documentation

-Reference documentation for HummingbirdRedis can be found [here](https://docs.hummingbird.codes/2.0/documentation/hummingbirdredis)
+Reference documentation for HummingbirdRedis can be found [here](https://docs.hummingbird.codes/2.0/documentation/jobsredis)